gchetty/ab-line-classifier/README.md

 With a trained model, you can compute frame predictions and clip predictions using the following steps:
 1. Set the `MODEL_TO_LOAD` field in [_config.yml_](config.yml) to point to a trained model (in `.h5` format).
 2. Set the `FRAME_TABLE` and `CLIPS_TABLE` fields to the dataset of interest.
-Set the `FRAMES_PATH` field to point to the dataset's directory of LUS frames.
+Set the `FRAMES` field to point to the dataset's directory of LUS frames.
-3. Set the 'CLIP_ALGORITHM' field to determine which algorithm is used to compute clip-wise predictions, given the clip's set of frame predictions produced by the model.
+3. Set the `CLIP_PREDICTION` > `ALGORITHM` field to determine which algorithm is used to compute clip-wise predictions, given the clip's set of frame predictions produced by the model.
 Below is a brief description of each algorithm available.
    - **"contiguous"**: If the number of contiguous frames for which the frame's predicted B-line probability meets or exceeds the classification threshold is at least the contiguity threshold, classify the clip as "B-lines".
     - **"average"**: Compute the average prediction probabilities across the entire clip.
 If the B-line average probability meets or exceeds the classification threshold, classify the clip as "B-lines".
     - **"sliding_window"**: Take the clip's B-line probability as the greatest average B-line probability present in any contiguous set of frames as large as the sliding window.